What is credential fraud?

 A simple method of verification also benefits the issuing authority.
 Administrators that previously would have been required to respond to verification requests are able to focus on other responsibilities of their role.
 Organizations can add further credentialing programs to their offering, without needing to consider how this impacts their staff dealing with verification requests.

 The slow and costly process of verification is outdated.
 Organizations feel forced to sink time and money into a process that should be quick, free, and simple.
 Ultimately, many organizations choose to forgo the verification process altogether.
 This makes it easy for candidates that lie on their resume to get into jobs undeservedly.
 It causes hard-working, truthful candidates to be incorrectly disregarded.
 It also creates high amounts of risk, particularly in jobs that directly impact the health and safety of the employees and their customers.

 Digital credentials provide security and assurance for a candidate's efforts in acquiring skills and knowledge.
 They ensure protection against harm to the reputation of both the issuing authority and the employer.
 Most importantly, through ease of verification, only competent individuals are employed which drastically reduces the risk of harm to the customer base.

-Accredible offers a free account to start issuing digital credentials for up to 20 unique recipients.
+Accredible offers a trial account to start issuing digital credentials for up to 20 unique recipients.
 Start designing portable, secure, and easy to verify digital credentials to deliver to your candidates today.